libp2p/specs/pubsub/README.md

 Messages can be optionally signed, and it is up to the peer whether to accept and forward unsigned messages.
+When the receiver expects unsigned content-based messages, and thus does not expect the `from`, `seqno`, `signature`, or `key` fields, it may reject the messages (`StrictNoSign`).
+And if not, the receiver may choose to enforce signatures strictly (`StrictSign`).
+This optionality is configurable with the signing policy options starting from `v1.1`.

 For signing purposes, the `signature` and `key` fields are used:
 - The `signature` field contains the signature.